 Unforeseen external circumstances

-This is the only reason where you’re off the hook…partially, at least.
-If you’ve decided on a vendor that then flaked on you, there isn’t much you can do.
-If your ISP suddenly has issues providing your Internet connection, there isn’t much you can do.
-Make sure that you researched the vendor thoroughly before you pulled the trigger on the sale.
+This is the only reason where you’re off the hook - partially, at least.
+If you’ve decided on a VoIP vendor that then flaked on you, there isn’t much you can do.
+If your ISP suddenly has issues providing your internet connection, there isn’t much you can do.
+Make sure that you conduct thorough research before purchasing a VoIP system, by identifying business needs, viewing product demos, as well as reading customer ratings.
 That way, you can justify to management that you did your homework and that what happened was completely unexpected.
-If you didn’t do your homework…well, you’re going to have a lot of explaining to do to the management team.
+If you didn’t do your homework, well, you’re going to have a lot of explaining to do to the management team.

-If you’re going to implement VoIP, but you’re going to go the cheap route and have your IT department support it, make sure you’ve gotten your IT team to buy into the strategy.
-If they don’t understand why the company is going with VoIP, you’re going to be fighting a losing battle.
+If you’re going to implement the best VoIP services, but you’re going to go the cheap route and have your IT department support it, make sure you’ve gotten your IT team to buy into the strategy.
+If they don’t understand why your business needs to move to VoIP, you’re going to be fighting a losing battle.
 Make sure you take the time to have your IT team trained as well.
 If they don’t understand the why of VoIP, and they don’t understand how to support it, it’s never going to work.

 Everyone likes bells and whistles.
 They make you feel like you have something really, really neat that no one else does.
 Be smart about the technology when you look at your phone strategy, though.
 Just because a company offers the biggest and the best doesn’t mean that their system is right for you.
 Take the time to determine what exactly your business needs, and then go out and get it.
 Don’t go crazy on things that aren’t essential.
 Get a system that works and does what your business wants.
 Flashiness can be added later.